History of timekeeping devices: Marine chronometer

 After the Scilly naval disaster of 1707, in which four ships were wrecked as a result of navigational mistakes, the British government offered a prize of £20,000, equivalent to millions of pounds today, for anyone who could determine the longitude to within 50 km at a latitude just north of the equator.
 The position of a ship at sea could be determined to within 100 km if a navigator could refer to a clock that lost or gained less than about six seconds per day.
 Proposals were examined by a newly created Board of Longitude.
 Among the many people who attempted to claim the prize was the Yorkshire clockmaker Jeremy Thacker, who first used the term chronometer in a pamphlet published in 1714.
 Huygens built the first sea clock, designed to remain horizontal aboard a moving ship, but that stopped working if the ship moved suddenly.

-In 1715, at the age of 22, Harrison had used his carpentry skills to construct a wooden eight-day clock.
+In 1715, at the age of 22, John Harrison had used his carpentry skills to construct a wooden eight-day clock.
 His clocks had innovations that included the use of wooden parts to remove the need for additional lubrication (and cleaning), rollers to reduce friction, a new kind of escapement, and the use of two different metals to reduce the problem of expansion caused by temperature variation.

 He travelled to London to seek assistance from the Board of Longitude in making a sea clock.
 He was sent to visit Graham, who assisted Harrison by arranging to finance his work to build a clock.
 After 30 years, his device, now named "H1" was built and in 1736 it was tested at sea.
 Harrison then went on to design and make two other sea clocks, "H2" (completed in around 1739) and "H3", both of which were ready by 1755.

 Harrison made two watches, "H4" and "H5".
 Eric Bruton, in his book The History of Clocks and Watches, has described H4 as "probably the most remarkable timekeeper ever made".
 After the completion of its sea trials during the winter of 1761–1762 it was found that it was three times more accurate than was needed for Harrison to be awarded the Longitude prize.